dwyl/javascript-todo-list-tutorial/README.md

 ### A _Complete Beginner's_ Guide to "MUV"

-Let's start with a few definitions:
+Start with a few definitions:

 + **M**odel - or "data model" is the place where all data is often referred to as the application's `state`
 + **U**pdate - how your app handles `actions` performed by people and `update` the `state` of your.
 + **V**iew - what the people using your app can see; a way to `view` your state as `HTML`

 ![elm-muv-architecture-diagram](https://cloud.githubusercontent.com/assets/194400/25773775/b6a4b850-327b-11e7-9857-79b6972b49c3.png)

 ## _Who?
 (Should I Read/Learn This...?)_